 2025 Municipal Election

-OFFICIAL ELECTION RESULTS
+OFFICIAL TOTAL ELECTION RESULTS

-Candidates for Mayor
+Mayor

 In accordance with the Local Authorities Election Act sec.
-97(2), official results will be declared on October 24, 2025 at 12:00 p.m.
+97(2), official results will be declared on October 24, 2025 at 12:00 p.m

 Candidate Eligibility